Are you in bed at the moment, awake and looking for help to fall asleep?

 - If you don’t fall asleep after 30 minutes, get up and do something relaxing for 10, then try again.
 Avoid suffering in silent darkness for hours on end!

 5. Have reasonable expectations of how long it takes to fall asleep

-The title of this article raises an important point: just how fast should you be able to fall asleep anyway?
+The title of this article raises an important point: in how much time should you be able to fall asleep anyway

 According to the National Sleep Foundation, it’s normal to take 10 to 20 minutes to fall asleep.